apetta/node-cache-plus/README.md

 console.log(data); // Output: "data_param1"
 ```

-_Note: This function uses the default cache, but you can pass a custom cache instance as an option.
-See details in the [Configuring Default Cache](#configuring-default-cache) section below._
+_Note: This function uses the default cache, see details in the [Configuring Default Cache](#configuring-default-cache) section below.
+You can also pass a custom cache instance as a prop to the `cachedCall` helper_

 ### Configuring Default Cache